-Private investigators are, to most people, sleuths that exist in the worlds of cinema and literature.
+Private detectives are, to most people, sleuths that exist in cinema and literature.
 They are often hired to go to the places the police avoid, to venture into the criminal underworld, or to think ‘outside of the box’ when it comes to solving crimes.

-However, because of these interpretations of the role of the private detective, it can be difficult to get to grips with the powers and responsibilities they have in the real world.
+However, because of these interpretations of the role of the private detective, it cannot be easy to get to grips with their powers and responsibilities in the real world.

-So, with that in mind, let’s take a look at what private detectives in the UK actually can do, and what they can’t.
+So, with that in mind, let’s take a look at what private investigators in the UK actually can do and what they can’t.

 What they can do